IndabaXEgypt/IndabaXEgypt2019/README.md

 In May 2019, we hosted a two day event with talks, tutorials and a poster competition where the community discussed and learnt about different fields in machine learning, came together and enjoyed a rewarding experience.

+All material presented during IndabaXEgypt can be found in this repo!

 Check out some pictures from the event on our Facebook page @indabaxegypt